maya8624/PaymentHub/README.md

 The architecture:
   - Security: A Python-based AI Sidecar that performs real-time fraud assessment using XGBoost, ensuring bank-grade security before any capital is moved.
   - Support: An integrated RAG (Retrieval-Augmented Generation) ChatBot powered by Azure OpenAI and Azure AI Search.
-This provides context-aware, automated customer assistance by grounding LLM responses in proprietary transaction documentation.

 1. Feature, Status
   - **[In Progress]** PayPal Sandbox Integration